 - Day 4 | Rest day at Kalpa

 - Day 5 | Kalpa – Karcham – Sangla / Rakcham (Baspa Valley)

 - Day 6 | Sangla / Rakcham – Chitkul / Sangla / Rakcham

 - Day 7 | Chitkul / Sangla / Rakcham – Rampur – Daranghati / Narkanda / Chail

 - Day 8 | Daranghati / Narkanda / Chail – Delhi

 Accommodation Options at Kinnaur Valley

-There are many accommodation options available at Kalpa as well as Sangla Valley which are good enough to cater to the varied needs of budgets among people.
-There are economic guest houses which are cheap enough to keep your money saved and there are other luxury properties as well which provide the comfort and facilities if you are looking forward to them.
+There are many accommodation options available at Reckong Peo, Kalpa as well as Sangla Valley and Chitkul.
+Many of them are good enough to cater to the varied needs of budgets among people.
+There are economic guest houses or homestays which are cheap enough to keep your money saved.
+But, there are other luxury properties as well which provide the comfort and facilities if you are looking forward to them.

 For more details on good hotels to stay in Kinnaur Valley OR good accommodation options to stay in Kinnaur Valley, you can refer the article: Good Hotels or Accommodation options in Spiti Valley & Kinnaur Valley